IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Not all the generators must be defined as columns of these files, only those with values different from 0.

-This information can be used for considering scheduled outages or weather-dependent operating capacity.
+This information can be used to consider scheduled outages or weather-dependent operating capacity.

-To force a generator to produce 0 a lower value (e.g., 0.1 MW) strictly >0, but not 0 (in which case the value will be ignored), must be introduced.
+To force a generator to produce 0, a small value (e.g., 0.1 MW) strictly >0, but not 0 (in which case the value will be ignored), must be introduced.
 This is needed to limit the solar production at night, for example.
-It can be used also for upper-bounding and/or lower-bounding the output of any generator (e.g., run-of-the-river hydro, wind).
+It can also be used for upper-bounding and/or lower-bounding the output of any generator (e.g., run-of-the-river hydro, wind).
-If the user introduces a minimum generation value that is greater than the maximum generation value, the model will adjust the minimum generation value to match the maximum.
+If the user introduces a minimum generation value greater than the maximum, the model will adjust the minimum generation value to match the maximum.

 Internally, all the values below 1e-5 times the maximum system demand of each area will be converted into 0 by the model.